Search

 This makes it much easier for people to understand your mental health issues.
 The prevalent stigmas survived for so long because people didn’t know any better, and these issues were not portrayed in a neutral or positive light.

-So people’s understanding of your mental health issues will depend on their knowledge of the issues you are experiencing.
+So, people’s understanding of your mental health issues will depend on their knowledge of the issues you are experiencing.
 We recommend that if you want your partner or family to understand your experience before you even broach the subject, find a series or a movie in which your specific mental health issues are explored, and have them watch it before you get to the conversation.
 This will make it much easier to explain your experience and the specifics thereof.

 Bringing up a mental health illness with your partner can be difficult, as you do not know how they will react.
 You may be worried that they will not stay once they know how strong your mental health is.
+Knowing how to talk to your partner about mental health may take a little time to learn and try, but it will ultimately make you feel better to connect and have the support of a loved one.

 So, to begin with, don’t be in a rush.
 This is a very personal subject; you can wait until you are ready and feel comfortable with your new partner.
 Then, when you’re ready, keep it simple.
 All you have to do is explain what you understand to be the mental health issues you’re dealing with and how that might affect your relationship sometimes.